Q and R-class destroyer: Design

-In the Q class, 'Y' gun could be removed, allowing for the carriage of additional depth charges and projectors, or the carriage of minesweeps.
+In the Q class, 'Y' gun could be removed, allowing additional depth charges and projectors, or minesweeps, to be carried.

 The R class were repeats of the Qs, except that the officers' accommodation was moved from its traditional location right aft to the more accessible location amidships.
 This facilitated the change in watchkeepers in inclement weather; the main deck of a destroyer would often be entirely awash in heavy seas, and catwalks were not fitted to connect fore and aft until the V class ordered in 1941.

 In surviving ships, the single 20 mm Oerlikon guns in the bridge wings were later replaced by hydraulically operated Mark V twin mountings.
 Rotherham, Raider and Rocket later had the Oerlikons and searchlight amidships replaced by four single QF 40 mm Bofors.
 The searchlight was later reinstated at the cost of depth charge stowage.
 Raider only had an additional pair of twin Mark V Oerlikon mounts added on the after shelter deck.
 Radar Type 290 was replaced by Type 291, and later by Type 293 in some ships.
 The centimetric wavelength Type 272 set was added on a platform between the torpedo tubes in Rotherham, Racehorse, Rapid, Raider and Roebuck, or at the foremast truck in other ships.
 Racehorse, Raider, Rapid, Redoubt and Relentless had Huff-Duff (High-frequency Direction-finder) added on a lattice mainmast.